Redwars22/arusian-academy2/docs/alpt-a-grammar.md

 For personal journals, you can use either SVO (for an informal and/or childish tone) or OSV (for a more neutral tone) word orders.

 > **Ayau-vai sa lu auwr u fauwr Japonei-dem u sa wai pus.
-Kafei sa lu dauwr u segr lu vrauweis.
+Kef sa lu dauwr u segr lu vrauweis.
 Kodei sa lu semr u edr aplekaseyonei lus.**

 ### WRITING LETTERS IN ARUSIAN